 If you're running a cannabis retail operation and you're eyeing Winston or similar AI tools, here's the framework:

-1. 1Audit your state's cannabis regulations first.
-Not your corporate compliance team's interpretation—the actual regulatory text.
-Especially rules around age verification requirements, medical/health claims restrictions, customer data retention and privacy rules, and recommendation frameworks (some states prohibit AI-driven "matching," others don't).
+- 1Audit your state's cannabis regulations first.
+Not your corporate compliance team's interpretation, the actual regulatory text.
+Especially rules around age verification requirements, medical and health claim restrictions, customer data retention, privacy rules, and recommendation frameworks.

 The Real Risk

-The biggest risk isn't that AI will break rules—it's that AI will break rules consistently, at scale, and retailers won't notice until the regulator shows up.
+The biggest risk is not that AI will break rules once.
+It is that AI can break rules consistently, at scale, and retailers may not notice until the regulator shows up.

 A human budtender makes a recommendation mistake.
 It affects one customer.
 An AI system makes a recommendation mistake.
 It affects 1,000 customers.
 If that mistake violates state law, you've got 1,000 compliance violations, not one.